AdaCore/ada-spark-rfcs/considered/rfc-prefixed-untagged.rst

 Unresolved questions
 ====================

-Whether to allow this for non-private untagged types is still open.
-We could see allowing it on untagged record types, since it is allowed on tagged record types.
-Extending it to all untagged types seems like it might sink the whole idea from a complexity or confusion point of view, and doesn't seem to provide significant benefit.
+Whether to restrict this to only private untagged types is still debatable, but lacking any strong argument to restrict it, we have chosen to allow any type, at least for initial prototyping.

 Future possibilities
 ====================

-Conceivably in future versions we could extend this further, to all types.
+Conceivably in future versions we could extend this further, to all subprograms, even those that are not primitive.
+However, this might make it even harder to figure out what subprogram is being invoked.
+For primitive operations, there is no real doubt.
-I personally wouldn't recommend it, as the whole notion of whether an "operation" actually *belongs* to an object begins to break down for non-private types.